 - Apply a small amount of natural antiseptic such as tea tree oil to the ingrown hair.
-Tea tree oil has been shown to be effective for some in helping to treat acne lesions and may be helpful for your ingrown hair.
+Tea tree oil has been shown to be in helping to treat acne lesions and may be helpful for your ingrown hair.

 The best way to avoid getting an infected ingrown hair is to refrain from picking, scratching, or trying to pop it.
 These types of actions can allow bacteria to enter the area and cause an infection or even the formation of an abscess.

 Ingrown nose hairs may occasionally form pus-filled lesions, but this doesn’t necessarily mean that there’s an infection present.
 If they don’t begin to get better, if they get worse, or if they bother you, you should see your doctor.